-You have commands or more properly directives.
+You have commands or more properly machine instructions.
 Then you have operands that can indicate a source or a destination.
-Finally, you have labels used to jump among blocks of code and comments indicators
+Finally, you have labels used to jump among blocks of code and comment markers

-So someone smart came up with the idea of using mnemonics (directives) to represents instructions that the CPU would then parse in binary sequence to execute our requests.
+So someone smart came up with the idea of using mnemonics to represent instructions that the CPU would then parse in binary sequence to execute our requests.
 Those binary values are then converted into on/off electrical signals that literally make real what you coded.

 The number of instructions available is very small compared to modern languages that offer lots of APIs to accomplish all sorts of complex tasks.
-When you write in assembler you don’t get much for free beside the extra luxury of talking directly to the machine heart and soul.
+When you write in assembler you don’t get much for free besides the extra luxury of talking directly to the machine's heart and soul.

 Putting all together

-We have learned about instructions, sizing of information and addressing.
-Let’s put all together and see what it looks like.
+We have learned about instructions, sizing of information, and addressing.
+Let’s put it all together and see what it looks like.

 the .w indicates that the size of the operation you are performing is a word (two bytes) as shown in lessons 5 and 6.
-Alternatively, you can use a byte (.b) or .l (long word).
-D0 is a register and by far my most favorite because when back in the 90s I was hacking my XBOX v1 messing with D0 was matter of life and death of the hardware.
+Alternatively, you can use a byte (.b) or .l (longword).
+D0 is a register and by far my favorite because when back in the 90s I was hacking my XBOX v1 messing with D0 was a matter of life and death of the hardware.
 Yes, I fried a couple of them…